Beasts of No Nation-2015

 Beasts of No Nation is sometimes raw, sometimes gorgeous, but at all times thoughtful and a powerful telling of the devastation of human life, in a world very few can comprehend.

-His world turned upside down, he becomes involved with a militia commandant, played by Idris Elba, and a fellow child soldier named Strika, who takes him in.
+His world turns upside down, he becomes involved with a militia commandant, played by Idris Elba, and a fellow child soldier named Strika, who takes him in.

-The commander is certainly a father figure to Agu- he sees a warrior in him and takes him under his wing- feeds him, cares for him.
-He is never violent or abusive towards Agu and in one powerful scene, Agu is sodomized by Attah ( mostly off-screen yet very much implied) and Agu seeks comfort in best friend Strika, who has also met the same actions prior.
+The commander is a father figure to Agu.
+He sees a warrior in him, taking him under his wing, feeding, and caring for him.
+He is never violent or abusive towards Agu and in one powerful scene, Agu is sodomized ( mostly off-screen yet very much implied) and Agu seeks comfort in his best friend Strika, who has also met the same actions prior.

 One cannot help but think sexual assaults like this are perceived and handled differently in Africa.

-What I noticed throughout the film was the beauty of the cinematography as most scenes are set outside- the lush, green forests and the villages were tranquil and beautiful- contrasting starkly with the violence taking place.
+I noticed throughout the film the beauty of the cinematography as most scenes are set outside.
+Lush, green forests and the villages are tranquil and beautiful, contrasting starkly with the violence.

-At times we despise Agu and the violent rage he emits- but then we remember he is a young boy being turned into this warrior by savages.
+At times we despise Agu and the violent rage he emits, but then we remember he is a young boy being turned into a warrior by savages.

 I surmised that the answer is yes.
-He is brutal, but a calm, calculating, thoughtful man- but still, one that is in control at all times.
+He is brutal, but a calm, calculating, thoughtful man, but one that is in control at all times.

 As war rages on Agu and his fellow tribe question what they are doing.
 Such smarts for a young boy and the audience admires his views.
 He is intellectual and worldly way beyond his years.

-Beasts of No Nation takes the viewer to an unpleasant world of brutality and a world where there is no rule book.
-We are exposed to a once innocent child’s experiences and conflicted feelings in the face of danger and heartbreak, and hopefully, will learn its complications.
+Beasts of No Nation (2015) takes the viewer to an unpleasant world of brutality and a world where there is no rule book.
+We are exposed to a once innocent child’s experiences and conflicted feelings in the face of danger and heartbreak, and learn its complications.

-Independent Spirit Award Nominations: Best Feature, Best Director-Cary Joji Fukunaga, Best Male Lead-Abraham Attah (won), Best Supporting Male-Idris Elba (won), Best Cinematography
+Independent Spirit Award Nominations: 2 wins-Best Feature, Best Director-Cary Joji Fukunaga, Best Male Lead-Abraham Attah (won), Best Supporting Male-Idris Elba (won), Best Cinematography

 Leave a Reply